next-cpan/next-indexes/README.md

 - [ ] minimal static website listing all available distribution/packages
 - [ ] remove the repository_version from `modules.idx`
-- [ ] use cplay itself instead of cpanm to install dependencies
+- [ ] use cnext itself instead of cpanm to install dependencies